MisakaRinOwO/UE5-Grid-Experiment/README.md

 - Obstacle toggle interaction.
 - Start cell selection.
 - Goal cell selection.
-- One-shot A* pathfinding.
+- One-shot cost-aware A* pathfinding.
-- Path validity check.
+- Optional 8-direction movement support.
+- Reachable-cell range calculation under a movement budget.
 - Scenario-level rule logic built on top of the shared C++ grid core.

 ### Scenario 1: Tower Defense Path Rerouting

-Completed as the first gameplay scenario.
+Completed.

 This level demonstrates dynamic path rerouting on a shared C++ grid system.
 The player can set a start cell, set a goal cell, and toggle obstacle cells.
 Whenever the grid changes, the scenario recalculates the route.
 If a new obstacle would completely block the path from start to goal, the placement is rejected and the obstacle change is rolled back.